evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 project.description = "My project description"
 project.save()
 ```
-# 4. Run your first eval
+# 4. Run evaluations

-You will now run a few simple out-of-the-box evals and generate a visual Report in your Python environment.
+You will now learn how to apply different methods to evaluate your text data.
+* **Text statistics**.
+Evaluate simple properties like text length.
+* **Text patterns**.
+Detect specific words or patterns in your data.
+* **Model-based evals**.
+Use ready-made ML models to score data (e.g., by sentiment).
+* **LLM-as-a-judge**.
+Prompt LLMs to categorize or score texts.
+* **Similarity metrics**.
+Use distance metrics to compare pairs of texts.

+You will generate visual Reports in your Python environment to explore the results.
+For demonstration, we show different types of checks one by one.
+In practice, you can combine different evaluations together.

+This section explains different evaluation methods.
+If you wish, you can skip any of them and head straight to Step 6 to see the monitoring example.

+## Text statistics

+Let's run a first simple evaluation to understand the basic flow.

 **Create column mapping**.
-This optional step helps identify specific columns in your data.
+This optional step helps correctly parse the data schema.
 For example, pointing to a "datetime" column will add a time index to the plots.

 ```python
 column_mapping = ColumnMapping(